-In some applications it can be useful to add a Newtonian damping term into the temperature and salinity equations:
+In some applications it can be useful to add a Newtonian damping term into the temperature and salinity equations :

-$$\frac{\partial T}{\partial t} = \cdots - \gamma \ (T - T_o)$$ where γ is the inverse of a time scale, and T_o and S_o are given temperature and salinity fields (usually a climatology).
-The restoring term is added when key_tradmp is defined.
-It also requires that both key_temdta and key_saldta are defined (i.e. that T_o and S_o are read).
-The restoring coefficient S_o is a three-dimensional array initialized by the user in routine dtacof also located in module tradmp.F90.
+$$\frac{\partial T}{\partial t} = \cdots - \gamma (T - T_o)$$ where $\gamma$ is the inverse of a time scale, and $T_o$ and $S_o$ are given temperature and salinity fields (usually a climatology).
+The restoring term is added when key\tradmp is defined.
+It also requires that both key\temdta and key\saldta are defined (i.e. that $T_o$ and $S_o$ are read).
+The restoring coefficient $S_o$ is a three-dimensional array initialized by the user in routine dtacof also located in module tradmp.F90.

-$$\frac{\partial S}{\partial t} = \cdots - \gamma \ (S - S_o)$$ (4.22)
+$$\frac{\partial S}{\partial t} = \cdots - \gamma (S - S_o)$$ (4.22)

 The two main cases in which (4.22) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
 The first case applies to regional models that have artificial walls instead of open boundaries.
-In the vicinity of these walls, S_o takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
+In the vicinity of these walls, $S_0$ takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
 The second case corresponds to the use of the robust diagnostic method [Sarmiento and Bryan 1982].
-It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field $(T_o - S_o)$.
-The time scale associated with S_o is generally not a constant but spatially varying in order to respect other properties.
-For example, it is usually set to zero in the mixed layer (defined either on a density or S_o criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] since these two regions have a short time scale of adjustment; while smaller S_o are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
+It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field $(T_o - S_o)$ .
+The time scale associated with $S_o$ is generally not a constant but spatially varying in order to respect other properties.
+For example, it is usually set to zero in the mixed layer (defined either on a density or $S_o$ criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] since these two regions have a short time scale of adjustment; while smaller $S_o$ are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
 In addition the time scale is reduced (even to zero) along the western boundary to allow the model to reconstruct its own western boundary structure in equilibrium with its physics.
-The choice of a Newtonian damping acting in the mixed layer or not is controlled by namelist parameter nmldmp.
+The choice of the shape of the Newtonian damping is controlled by two namelist parameters nn\zdmp.
+The former allows to specified the width of the equatorial band in which no damping is applied as well as a decrease in vicinity of the coast and a damping everywhere in the Red and Med Seas, whereas the latter set a damping acting in the mixed layer or not.
+The time scale associated with the damping depends on the depth as a hyperbolic tangent, with rn\surf as surface value, rn\bot as bottom value and a transition depth of rn\dep.